Russia warns of retaliation after at least 100 diplomats expelled worldwide

 US protests Russia's 'destabilizing actions'

-As of Tuesday morning, 13 Russian diplomats were expelled from the Ukraine, while Canada, Germany, France and Poland each expelled four.
+As of Tuesday morning, 13 Russian diplomats were expelled from Ukraine, while Canada, Germany, France and Poland each expelled four.

 More than a dozen other countries, including Australia, Italy and the Netherlands, have each expelled between one and three Russian diplomats or intelligence officers.